Kentucky Standard Master Electrician (ICC - 701_KY) Highlighted & Tabbed Book Package

 What books are included in this package?

-This package includes the National Electrical Code (NEC), 2023, Ugly’s Electrical References, and the Kentucky Contractors Business and Law Reference Manual, 5th Edition.
+This package includes the National Electrical Code (NEC), 2023 and Ugly’s Electrical References

 Is the Kentucky Standard Master Electrician exam open book?